 UChicago Grad provides services on a variety of issues for graduate students and is an indispensable resource.
-NELC students have access to university resources promoting wellness, including Student Counseling Services (available without cost to students who have paid the Student Life Fee) and the Student Health Service.
+NELC students have access to university resources promoting wellness, including Student Counseling Services and the Student Health Service.

 The university is committed to providing a welcoming and productive environment for all students with diversity and inclusion as a highest priority.
 The Office of International Affairs assists students coming to Chicago from abroad.
 The creation and support of diverse and inclusive communities is the mission of the Center for Identity and Inclusion.

 The University provides a range of services to support families, including need-based stipends for childcare and a universal graduate student parent policy that outlines academic support available when students become parents.